-- When the control system is first powered, during boot up, the blower will run momentarily and stop, and the control system will display water heater model information during initialization.
-After a few moments the control system LCD which is part of the UIM (user interface module) will display the default screen known as the Desktop screen. - If the control system determines that the actual water temperature inside the tank is below the programmed Operating Set Point minus the Differential setting, a heating cycle is activated. - The control system then performs selected diagnostic system checks.
-This includes confirming the blocked exhaust, blocked intake and ECO (energy cut out) switch contacts are closed.
-The Blower Prover Switch contacts are confirmed open. - 4.
-If all diagnostic checks are successfully passed, the control system energizes the Combustion Blower for pre-purge. - The control system must confirm the Blower Prover Switch contacts close after the Combustion Blower is energized. - If the Blower Prover Switch contacts are confirmed closed the control system energizes the spark igniter. - After a few seconds, the control system energizes the 24V Gas Control Valve allowing gas to flow to the Main Burner. - 8.
+- When the control system is first powered, during boot up, it will display water heater model information during initialization.
+After a few moments the control system LCD Touch Display which is part of the UIM (user interface module) will display the default screen known as the "Desktop" screen. - If the control system determines that the actual water temperature inside the tank is below the programmed Operating Set Point minus the Differential setting, a heating cycle is activated. - The control system then performs selected diagnostic system checks.
+This includes confirming the blocked exhaust, blocked intake and ECO (energy cut out) switch contacts are closed. - 4.
+If all diagnostic checks are successfully passed, the control system energizes the Combustion Blower for pre-purge. - 5.
+The control system energizes the Spark Ignition Transformer.. - After a few seconds, the control system energizes the 24V Gas Control Valve allowing gas to flow to the Main Burner. - 7.
 The control system monitors the flame sensor to confirm a flame is present at the Main Burner.
 If a flame is not verified during the ignition trial period the control system will try for ignition up to two more times.
-If flame can not be verified after three trials for ignition, the control system will lock out and display the Ignition Failure Fault message. - If a flame is verified, the control system will enter the heating mode where it will continue heating the water until the Operating Set Point is reached.
-At this point, the control system will de-energize the 24 V Gas Control Valve and enter the post-purge cycle (60 seconds). - 10.
-The control system de-energizes the spark igniter. - 11.
-The Combustion Blower will run for the duration of the postpurge cycle to purge the water heater of all combustion gases.
-When the post-purge cycle is complete, the blower is deenergized and will coast to a stop. - 12.
+If flame can not be verified after three trials for ignition, the control system will lock out and display the "Ignition Failure" Fault message. - 8.
+If a flame is verified, the control system will de-energize the Spark Ignition Transformer and enter the heating mode where it will continue heating the water until the Operating Set Point is reached.
+At this point, the control system will de-energize the 24-volt gas valve and enter the post-purge cycle (approximately 60 seconds). - The Combustion Blower will run for the duration of the postpurge cycle to purge the water heater of all combustion gases.
+When the post-purge cycle is complete, the blower is de-energized and will coast to a stop. - 10.
 The control system now enters the standby mode while continuing to monitor the internal storage tank water temperature and the state of other system devices.
 If the tank temperature drops below the Operating Set Point minus the Differential setting, the control will automatically return to Step 2 and repeat the operating cycle.